 - Hearing Clinic - Please contact 919.513.6692 for appointment dates and price quotes.

 We accept new cases only if they are referrals from a veterinarian.
-This ensures that you are initially referred to the most appropriate service within the Veterinary Health Complex.
+This ensures that you are initially referred to the most appropriate service within the NC State Veterinary Hospital.
 Some cases, particularly orthopedic or cardiac cases, can show very similar signs to neurologic cases.
 This policy is also important because once discharged from the hospital, we will need to work with your veterinarian in order to provide continued, high quality care.
 More...